hlry/Pet-Adoption/README.md

 - start your MySQL server
 - npm run

-OR: go to the deployed Heroku website.
+OR: go to the deployed website at https://polar-lowlands-05168.herokuapp.com/

 ## LICENSE
 This repository is licensed under the 'MIT License'.